There are five basic requirements for acceptance to a graduate program:

 - Adequate subject preparation for the proposed graduate program;

-- Acceptance by the Graduate Acceptance Committee of the School/Department in which the student expects to pursue graduate study.
-Individual degree programs may have additional requirements for acceptance to graduate study and advancement to candidacy for the degree.
+Note: Individual degree programs may have additional requirements for acceptance to graduate study and advancement to degree candidacy.

 All students who wish to apply should: